“Change is not mandatory. Neither is survival”.

 — W. Edwards Deming

-Generally speaking, there are 3 types of roles: business leadership/sponsorship, transformation governance, and transformation delivery teams.
-We will keep the role names as generic as possible
+There are many ways to organize a transformation, but generally speaking, we need 3 basic roles: business leadership/sponsorship, transformation governance, and transformation delivery teams.
+We will keep the role names as generic as possible.

 -